Camaldolese: History

 The Camaldolese were established through the efforts of the Italian monk Saint Romuald (c.
 950-1025/27).
 His reform sought to renew and integrate the eremitical tradition of monastic life with that of the cenobium.

 In his youth, Romuald became acquainted with the three major schools of Western monastic tradition.
-The monastery where he entered the Order, Sant' Apollinare in Classe, was a traditional Benedictine community under the influence of the Cluniac reforms.
+The monastery where he first entered monastic life, Sant' Apollinare in Classe, was a traditional Benedictine community under the influence of the Cluniac reforms.
 Romuald chose to be under a spiritual master, Marinus, who followed a much harsher ascetic and solitary lifestyle that was originally of Irish eremitical origins.
 Some years later, Marinus and Romuald settled near the Abbey of Saint Michael de Cuxa, where Abbot Guarinus was also beginning reforms but was building mainly upon the Iberian Christian tradition.
-Later, drawing on his various early experiences, Romuald was able to establish his own monastic pattern, though he himself never thought of it as a separate unit, seeing it as a full part of the Benedictine tradition.
+Later, drawing on his various early experiences, Romuald was able to establish his own monastic pattern, though he himself never thought of it as a separate entity, seeing it as an integral part of the Benedictine tradition.

-Romauld moved around central Italy, founding several colonies of hermits (or "deserts").
-Around 1012, he created his chief foundation, the Sacred Hermitage of Camaldoli in the Tuscan hills.
-Monks lived in individual cells, but also observed the common life, worshiping daily in the church and breaking bread in the dining hall.
-First appearing at Camaldoli were the order's distinctive white habit, and the combination of the two cenobite and hermit branches that afterwards became so marked a feature of the order.
+Romuald moved around central Italy, founding several colonies of hermits (or "deserts").
+Around the year 1012, he made his chief foundation, the Sacred Hermitage of Camaldoli in the Tuscan hills.
+There the monks lived in individual cells, but also observed the common life, with liturgical celebrations daily in the community church and common meals in the refectory.
+The monks at Camaldoli adopted the distinctive white habit, later characteristic of their tradition, and there emerged in these early years the combination of the two cenobite and hermit branches that afterwards became so marked a feature of the order.